 4.1 Unless otherwise stated in the Seller's product description, the prices indicated are total gross prices, which include statutory sales (value added) tax.
 Any additional delivery and shipping costs, which may arise, are specified separately in the respective product description.

 4.2 The payment option (s) will be communicated to the Customer in the Seller's online shop.

 4.3 If prepayment via bank transfer has been agreed upon, payment is due immediately after the contract’s conclusion, unless both parties have agreed to a later due date in writing.

 - Delivery and Shipping Conditions

-5.1 The delivery of goods takes place on the dispatch route to the delivery address specified by the Customer, unless otherwise agreed upon. in writing.
-When processing the transaction, the delivery address specified in the Seller's order processing is decisive.
+5.1 If the Seller offers to ship the goods, delivery shall be made within the delivery area specified by the Seller to the delivery address specified by the Customer, unless otherwise agreed.
+When processing the transaction, the delivery address specified in the Seller's order processing shall be decisive.

 5.2 If the delivery of the goods fails for reasons for which the Customer is responsible, the Customer shall bear the reasonable costs incurred by the Seller.
 This does not apply with regard to the shipping costs if the Customer effectively exercises her/his right of withdrawal.
 For the return costs, if the Customer exercises her/his right of withdrawal, the provisions made in the Seller’s cancellation policy apply.